joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/09/09/world/europe/france-macron-prime-minister-lecornu.html

 **How MAHA’s Wellness Influencers Spread Conspiracies About Health Care**\
-`MAHA’s wellness influencers are spreading conspiracies about health care all over the internet.
+`MAHA’s wellness influencers are spreading conspiracy theories about health care all over the internet.
 New York Times Opinion analyzed thousands of their videos.
 Here’s what we found.`\
 https://nytimes.com/video/opinion/100000010387274/how-mahas-wellness-influencers-spread-conspiracies-about-health-care.html

 **Deion quiet on starting QB but Staub takes most of first-team snaps**\